eaglelinuxplatform/calixto-rz-flashwriter/README.md

 ## 1.3.
 Notice

-The RZ/G2L flash writer is distributed as a sample software from Renesas without any warranty or support.
+The calixto-rz flash writer is distributed as a sample software from Renesas without any warranty or support.

 ## 1.4.
 Contributing

-To contribute to this layer, you should email patches to renesas-rz@renesas.com.
-Please send .patch files as email attachments, not embedded in the email body.

 ## 1.5.
 References